 (NOTE: Stone is 6’7″, holy crow!
 Gina is 5’6″.
 The author makes a point early on about how it can be tough to choreograph for such a height difference, then seems to ignore Stone’s height for the rest of the book.
 Every time a new character walks into the room with Stone, they should be like DAMN YOU’RE TALL!
 And the couple shouldn’t be able to accidentally kiss so easily with all of their feet on the ground.
 Her head comes up to his shoulder!)

-Dead Ringer by Heidi Belleau and Sam Schooler (as of 4/23/18, temporarily out of print due to publisher misbehavior / Goodreads)
+Dead Ringer by Heidi Belleau and Sam Schooler (temporarily out of print due to publisher issue, will update when it’s available again / Goodreads)

 A seriously emotional new adult romance between two young men, with the most transformative character arcs I’ve possibly ever seen in a romance novel.